Skip to content

 Board of Pharmacy

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 What are the requirements for changes of name, physical location, ownership, pharmacist-in-charge, or facility manager?
-(This question only applies to pharmacies, wholesale drug distributors, outsourcing facilities, and third-party logistics providers).
+(This question only applies to pharmacies, wholesale drug distributors, outsourcing facilities, and third-party logistics providers)

 For pharmacies: